Corolab Investment Guide: Long-term investing

 Whatever significant long-term goal you aim to invest towards, it is worth remembering that you can achieve maximum capital growth tax-efficiently.
 Let’s start with how to maximise capital growth over the long term.

-As is clear from the graph below, equities stand out as the asset class best positioned to combat inflation, thanks to its ability to generate real returns that far outpace other asset classes such as bonds and cash.
-Historically, based on data spanning back to 1929, South African equities have delivered 7.4% per annum (p.a.) real, whereas local bonds returned 1.8% p.a. real over the same period.
-Cash has barely kept pace with inflation, yielding real returns of 0.2% p.a. over this extended time period.
+Based on data from 1929, South African equities have delivered 7.8% per annum (p.a.) real, whereas local bonds returned 1.9% p.a. real over the same period.
+Cash has barely kept pace with inflation, yielding real returns of 0.3% p.a. over this extended time period.

 Thus, equities are essential for those aiming to build a portfolio that outpaces inflation and creates substantial wealth.
 They offer long-term growth potential that few other asset classes can match.
 By prioritising equity exposure over long periods of time, investors position themselves to achieve meaningful, inflation-beating returns.

-For example, Coronation’s growth-oriented multi-asset class funds aimed at retirement savers Coronation Balanced Plus or discretionary investors Coronation Market Plus have delivered attractive real returns over the past two decades (see table below).
+For example, Coronation’s popular growth-oriented multi-asset class funds aimed at retirement savers (Coronation Balanced Plus) or discretionary investors (Coronation Market Plus) have delivered attractive real returns since their respective launch dates, while managing to outperform equities over the same time period.

 In a world where very little goes to plan, investors need to consider investing for the long term with good asset allocators that have demonstrable track records in taking bold and decisive actions as has been required in response to the many unimaginable events of the last 20+ years.